 Ruffle Setting: 1 – Stitch Length: 3.0 / Ruffle Setting: 1 – Stitch Length: 5.0

 Pretty awesome, huh?
-And just like a Gathering Foot, you can join a straight piece of fabric to the ruffled fabric.
+Just like a Gathering Foot, you can join a ‘flat’ piece of fabric to the ruffled fabric.
 You slide the fabric in just as you do normally.
 Then you slide in the straight piece of fabric beneath the fabric to be ruffled.

 Follow the blue line for the straight piece of fabric.
 This may take a little bit of wiggling and maneuvering to get everything in correctly.